On-Line Encyclopedia of Integer Sequences: Sloane's gap

 In 2009, the OEIS database was used by Philippe Guglielmetti to measure the "importance" of each integer number.
 The result shown in the plot on the right shows a clear "gap" between two distinct point clouds, the "uninteresting numbers" (blue dots) and the "interesting" numbers that occur comparatively more often in sequences from the OEIS.
 It contains essentially prime numbers (red), numbers of the form a^{n} (green) and highly composite numbers (yellow).
 This phenomenon was studied by Nicolas Gauvrit, Jean-Paul Delahaye and Hector Zenil who explained the speed of the two clouds in terms of algorithmic complexity and the gap by social factors based on an artificial preference for sequences of primes, even numbers, geometric and Fibonacci-type sequences and so on.
 Sloane's gap was featured on a Numberphile video in 2013.

+Generative AI

+The OEIS has been used as a testbed for evaluating artificial intelligence systems on mathematics.
+In 2026, researchers at Google DeepMind autoformalized 492 open questions drawn from the OEIS into Lean and applied an automated proof-search agent to them.

+The OEIS Foundation has required every sequence to have a human author who is responsible for the correctness of any content produced by a large language model, and prohibits generating the full text of comments with AI or submitting AI-generated programs whose operation the submitter does not understand.